rage/programming-23/data/part-8/3-defining-classes.md

 - You will know how to define your own classes
 - You will be able to create objects based on classes you've defined yourself
 - You will know how to write a constructor
-- You are familiar with the keyword `self`
+- You are familiar with the parameter name `self`
 - You will know what attributes are and how they are used

 </text-box>

-A class is defined withe the keyword `class`.
+A class is defined with the keyword `class`.
 The syntax is as follows:

 ```python
 class NameOfClass: